majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module1/module1.rst

-Module - Deploying and Exposing a Kubernetes Service using NodePort
+Module - Installing NGINX Plus
 =====================================================================

-In this module you will learn how to deploy and expose an application service in Kubernetes.
+In this module you will learn how to install NGINX Plus.

 .. toctree::
    :maxdepth: 1